CarlosViniMSouza/Book_Flutter_Apprentice/LessonsBook/Section1_1_GettingStarted.md

 In this example output, Flutter Doctor has identified a series of issues: mainly, no Java, an outdated Android toolchain and that CocoaPods, Android Studio and Google Chrome are missing.

 The tool has helpfully suggested commands and links to get the missing dependencies.
-The tool also terminated before completing, which is common if it doesn’t find major dependencies.
+The tool also terminated before completing, which is common if it doesn't’t find major dependencies.

 For your specific setup, follow the suggestions to install whatever you’re missing.
 Then keep running `flutter doctor` until you get all green checkmarks.
 You’ll likely have to run it more than a couple of times to clear all the issues.